Criminal Justice Program Data

 Encounters-by-service-type.png

 • For all months during this time, more male clients were seen per month than female clients.
 However, the differences have fluctuated (figure 3).
 When there was a drop-off in behavioral health staff in 2023, it primarily impacted the number of men seen per month.
 From September to October 2023, the number of men seen dropped from 147 to 28 (an 80% decrease) while the number of women decreased from 40 to 16 (a 60% decrease).
 Following the mid-2024 increase in staff, the gender gap again widened.
 In late 2025, the number of male and female clients peaked, with a high of 272 male clients and 152 female clients seen in December.
-There have never been more than 10 total persons seen in a month who identify as transgender or non-binary and for over 75% of months in this period, zero transgender or non-binary persons were seen.
+There have never been more than 15 total persons seen in a month who identify as transgender or non-binary and for about 75% of months in this period, zero transgender or non-binary persons were seen.

 Figure 3.